UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 1. Bank and protect your no-claims discount — by 20 most drivers have 2–3 years of NCD, the single biggest lever on price.
 Each clean year typically cuts 15–25% off the renewal; protecting it for a few pounds a month keeps that discount even after one claim.

-2. Black-box telematics — average saving £379/year for new drivers, with discounts of 20–40% achievable, and 78% of 17–20-year-olds pay less with one.
+2. Black-box telematics — about 78% of 17–20-year-olds pay less with one than without, with discounts of 20–40% achievable.
+The discount is earned through how you actually drive rather than applied automatically.
 Marmalade, Carrot, Cuvva and Admiral LittleBox lead the market.
 The saving narrows once you have a few years of NCD, so compare it against your best standard quote.

 3. Higher voluntary excess — moving from £150 to £500 voluntary excess typically cuts the premium 8–15%.
 Only viable if you have £500 cash available if you claim.